Photography

 Canon EOS R5 with 15-35 f/2.8 L wide angle zoom lens

-Over the next two years, I acquired both the Canon RF 100-500mm F4.5-7.1 L telephoto zoom and the Canon RF 15-35mm f/2.8 L wide angle zoom.
+Over the next three years, I acquired the Canon RF 100-500mm F4.5-7.1 L telephoto zoom, Canon RF 15-35mm f/2.8 L wide angle zoom, and Canon RF 100mm f/2.8 L Macro – a superb choice for any closeup work.
 In addition to the standard Canon RF 24-105mm F4 L zoom, this covers most my needs.
-I retained my previous Canon EF 8-15mm f/4 L Fisheye for specialized super wide angle work, and Canon EF 100mm f/2.8 L Macro is a superb choice for any closeup work.
+I retained my previous Canon EF 8-15mm f/4 L Fisheye for specialized super wide angle work.
 In 2021 I acquired the high-end Canon EOS R5 mirrorless, which offers an amazing set of advanced features, as well as a 45 mpix sensor.

 Astrophotography